ksonni/football-db/README.md

 `cd backend/ssl && bash ./gen-dev-certs.sh`

-This will be stored in a folder called `.certs` which will be ignored by git for security reasons.
+This will be stored in a folder called `.certs` which will be ignored by git.

 ### Environment setup